for everything you need to know about strata...

 OTHER HELPFUL LEGAL INFORMATION

-While these references can provide you with some basic information you may find you'll require the services of one of the legal firms that specialise in strata title.
-At this point in time I have purposely omitted them from the list below.
+SPECIAL NOTE: While these 'generic' references can provide you with some basic legal information and assistance, you'll soon realise you'll require the services of one of the specialist legal firms that specialise in strata title if your situation/problem is strata specific.

 FIND A LAWYER & FIND ANSWERS